gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Ulfmaerr: a magician, originally from Vaarda; Noxy's father (but that's revealed gradually - he doesn't remember, because he traded family for magic).
-    *   Tasteless: cloudherd pirate "captain" working with Bonzon because he's desperate to get back on cloudback
+    *   Tasteless: disgraced and shunned cloudherd working with Bonzon because he's desperate to get back on cloudback.
+(Used his cloud to ferry some thieves into a city and some people were killed.)
     *   Big Blue and Pillow: two clouds kept in Stale through the winter.
     *   Charger: a cloud that Noxy finds during the story
     *   Linger: a troll